Accelerating Algebraic Multigrid Methods via Artificial Neural Networks: ANN-enhanced AMG Method

 In this section, we discuss how to predict the optimal strong threshold parameter $\theta$ to be used in the ANN-enhanced AMG Algorithm~\ref{a:ann_amg} without using any prior assumption on the diffusion coefficient $\mu$.
 In other words, we do not rely on the fact that $\mu$ shows a finite number of patterns.

-The variables that we use as inputs $\mathbf x$ of the ANN $\mathscr F$ are $\theta$, $-\log_2(h)$ and a set of variables $\hat{\mathrm V}$ that is extracted from the matrix $\mathrm{A}_h$ of the linear system \bref{eq:2linear_sys} by means of the pooling Algorithm~\ref{a:view} and a normalization algorithm (extraction step).
+The variables that we use as inputs of the ANN $\mathscr F$ are $\theta$, $-\log_2(h)$ and a set of variables $\hat{\mathrm V} = \texttt{normalize}(\texttt{pooling}(\mathrm{A}_h, m , \texttt{op}))$ that is extracted from the matrix $\mathrm{A}_h$ of the linear system \bref{eq:2linear_sys} by means of the pooling Algorithm~\ref{a:view} and a normalization algorithm (extraction step).
 This extraction process should be computationally cheap, indeed this approach is worthwhile only until the process of predicting the optimal value of $\theta$ has a negligible computational cost with respect to the elapsed CPU time to solve the linear system.
+We use $-\log_2(h)$ instead of $h$ as input of the ANN since, by construction, $h$ is not linearly distributed.
+It is a well known that ANNs can be more easily trained if the inputs have the same order of magnitude.

-We recall at this stage that the optimal parameter $\theta^*$ to be used in the linear solver with AMG preconditioner (step 6 of Algorithm~\ref{a:ann_amg}) is such that
+We recall at this stage that the optimal parameter $\theta^*$ to be used in the linear solver with AMG preconditioner (step 4 of Algorithm~\ref{a:ann_amg}) is such that

-Specifically, as we consider the performance index $p$ to be the unique scalar output $\mathbf y$ of the ANN $\mathscr F$, we can simply write: